iurii-m/Wi-Fi_gun/README.md

 # The Wi-Fi Gun Project

+This project is devoted to the modeling and constructing the narrow beam antenna for the wi-fi frequency range.
 The project was inspired by the Kreosan youtube video: https://www.youtube.com/watch?v=s-MKhffuPzM&vl=en However it is not the origin of the design.
+The realy constructed antenna is the same as published in the video.
+This antenna was measured on professional equipment.
+The number of corresponding simulations were performed and results were compared.

 ## Antenna assembling
 The real design copy the one from the source video as proved to be well working one.